-24-26 King Street has design and physical value as a unique example of a Victorian commercial building in Omemee and one of the oldest extant commercial buildings in the village.
-Constructed around 1868, it is primarily constructed in the Italianate commercial style, the most popular style for downtown commercial architecture in the second half of the nineteenth century but includes a unique gable roof with eyebrow dormers, an atypical feature for Italianate commercial architecture.
-Key architectural features from the Italianate style include its two-storey red brick construction, decorative brick coursing and division of the façade into bays by pilasters.
-It is one of only five downtown commercial buildings in Omemee that predate 1890.
+34 King Street has design and physical value as a representative example of an Italianate commercial building in Omemee and one of the oldest extant commercial buildings in the village.
+Constructed around 1863, it displays typical characteristics of the Italianate commercial style which was the most popular style for downtown commercial architecture in the second half of the nineteenth century, including three-storey brick construction with a flat roof; division into bays; pilasters; decorative brickwork and a retained Victorian storefront.
+It is an important example of a commercial building with a cast iron storefront.